1. Switch Type

 Two more popular items are:

-We use marine-grade versions with quality rubber seals for both these components.
+We use marine-grade versions with quality rubber seals for the 12V, and IPX4 Waterproofing technology for the USB-C.

-Two ports are included with our USB chargers, with 2.1A total capacity.
+Two ports are included with our USB chargers – a USB-C and a USB-A, with 6A total capacity.

 6. Holes